ericdequ/Sports/data/blog/Football/RG/pass_protection_anchoring_the_right_side.md

 1. **Low Pad Level:** Stay lower than your opponent to control the engagement.
 2. **Anchor Drill:** Practice sinking your hips and digging in your cleats to prevent being driven back.
-3. **Core Strength**: A strong core allows for better balance and resistance against power rushes.
+3. **Core Strength:** A strong core allows for better balance and resistance against power rushes.

 ### Pro Tips